DEPARTMENT OF STATE

-- Established, registered grassroots community-based organizations (CBOs) and Faith Based Organizations (FBOs) headquartered in Mozambique.
+- Established, registered grassroots community-based organizations (CBOs) and Faith Based Organizations (FBOs) registered in Mozambique.

 Applicants are only allowed to submit one proposal per organization.
 If more than one proposal is submitted from an organization, all proposals from that institution will be considered ineligible for funding.

-1) Arrive electronically to Maputopoleconssh@state.gov by the designated deadline;
+1) Sent electronically to MaputoPoleconSSH@state.gov before the designated deadline date;

 2) Have heeded all instructions contained in the Notice of Funding Opportunity (NOFO), including registrations and length and completeness of submission; and

-3) Do not violate any of the guidelines stated in the solicitation and this document.
+3) Does not violate any of the guidelines stated in the solicitation and this document.

 For-profit and commercial firms are not eligible to apply in response to this NOFO.